![]() |

 Browns, composed a 16-bar strain to the Brown Brothers's recording of

-Joe Frisco's theme song Darktown Strutter's Ball.
+Joe Frisco's theme song Darktown

 There may also be an echo of the saxophone-playing Brown Brothers in Monkey Business in the scene where the Marx Brothers interrupt their flight on the ship, and grab some saxophones to play a short but very lively tune.
-This has been identified as an uptempo version of Sweet Adeline, the barbershop tune the Marxes are singing in the first scene of the film, and sure enough, The Six Brown Brothers also performed the song and even made a recording of it.
+This has been identified as an uptempo version of Sweet Adeline, the barbershop tune the Marxes are singing in the first scene of the film, and sure enough, The Six Brown Brothers performed that song too and even made a recording of it.

 "And we did the same act.
-Well, everybody did that act and we didn't
+Well, everybody did that act and we

 even have enough sense to change our names.
 Everybody was named Brown